The great green macaw

 Learn more about this amazing macaw with our list of seven fascinating facts.

-1. The Great Green Macaw is also known as the Buffon’s Macaw and it is one of the largest macaws in the world.
+1. The Great Green Macaw, also known as the Buffon’s Macaw, is one of the largest macaws in the world.

 2. They are endangered and found only in parts of Central and South America, including Costa Rica.

-3. Their vibrant green feathers and bright red forehead make them a sought-after species for the illegal pet trade and habitat destruction is also a major threat to their survival.
+Their bright green feathers and red foreheads make them popular in the illegal pet trade.
+Habitat destruction is also a significant threat to their survival.

 4. They mate for life and can live up to 50 years in the wild.

-5. Great Green Macaws feed on a variety of fruits, seeds, nuts, and leaves but have a particular preference for the seeds of the almendro tree.
+5. Great Green Macaws feed on various fruits, seeds, nuts, and leaves but have a particular preference for the seeds of the almendro tree.

-7. Conservation efforts in Costa Rica have included habitat restoration, nest box installation, and captive breeding programs to help increase their population and protect their habitat.
+Conservation efforts in Costa Rica include restoring habitats, installing nest boxes, and breeding animals in captivity.
+These actions aim to increase their numbers and protect their homes.

 What does the Green macaw Eat in Nature?